 Alternative resolution is not appropriate for all forms of conduct under the Policy and the Title IX Coordinator retains the discretion to determine which cases are appropriate for alternative resolution.

 In some forms of alternative resolution, the remedies imposed will focus on supporting the Claimant with no participation or involvement by the Respondent.
 In other forms of alternative resolution, the Respondent may agree to participate.
 Depending on the type of remedy used, it may be possible for a Claimant to maintain anonymity.

-Alternative resolution may also include restorative principles that are designed to allow a Respondent to accept responsibility for misconduct and acknowledge harm to the Claimant or to the University community.
-Restorative models will be used only with the consent of both parties, under the supervision of University-sanctioned, trained professionals, and following a determination by the University that the matter at hand is appropriate for a restorative approach.
+Alternative resolution may also include practices such as restorative justice and mediation.
+Practices based in restorative principles are designed to allow a Respondent to accept responsibility for misconduct and acknowledge harm to the Claimant or to the University community.
+Alternative resolution will be used only with the consent of both parties, under the supervision of University-sanctioned, trained professionals, and following a determination by the University that the matter at hand is appropriate for a restorative approach.

 The Alternative resolution options available under this Policy recognize:

 - Participation is voluntary and both a Claimant and Respondent can request to end this manner of resolution and pursue an investigation at any time;

 - The University will not compel a Claimant to engage in mediation, to directly confront the Respondent, or to participate in any particular form of alternative resolution;